Liver transplantation: Complications

 Living donor surgery is done at a major center.
 Very few individuals require any blood transfusions during or after surgery.
 All potential donors should know there is a 0.5 to 1.0 percent chance of death.
-Other risks of donating a liver include bleeding, infection, painful incision, possibility of blood clots and a prolonged recovery.
-The vast majority of donors enjoy complete and full recovery within 2–3 months.
+Other risks of donating a liver include bleeding, infection, painful incision, the possibility of blood clots, and a prolonged recovery.
+The vast majority of donors enjoy full recovery within 2–3 months.

 Pediatric transplantation

 In children, living liver donor transplantation has become very accepted.
 The accessibility of adult parents who want to donate a piece of the liver for their children/infants has reduced the number of children who would have otherwise died waiting for a transplant.
 Having a parent as a donor also has made it a lot easier for children – because both patients are in the same hospital and can help boost each other's morale.

 Benefits

 There are several advantages of living liver donor transplantation over cadaveric donor transplantation, including: